Hydrogen fluoride: Solvent

 Hydrogen fluoride is an excellent solvent.
 Reflecting the ability of HF to participate in hydrogen bonding, even proteins and carbohydrates dissolve in HF and can be recovered from it.
 In contrast, most non-fluoride inorganic chemicals react with HF rather than dissolving.

+Lasers

+High power HF lasers have been constructed but their operating wavelength is strongly absorbed by water in the atmosphere.
+Systems like the short-lived Tactical High Energy Laser instead rely on deuterium fluoride lasers.
+Such lasers can produce 4.5W average power with 4000 pulses per second.
+These lasers rely on combustion reactions of H2 or D2 with dissociated fluorine gas F2, producing excited vibrational and rotational states of HF: